arniebradfo/bradford-digital-5/README.md

 - LinkButton
   - Performance, cache size, reset on window-resize
   - props for px size and animation?
-- make external link MediaButton
-- export figma content for MediaButton
+- Add Plugin/Project sections, unify common css
-- Footer About button
+- Footer About section
 - look at other notes from portfolio review